MackenzieDobson/MackenzieDobson.github.io/_pages/about.md

 Welcome!
 I am a Ph.D.
 Candidate in the Department of Politics at the University of Virginia and a Graduate Affiliate with the [Center for Effective Lawmaking](https://thelawmakers.org/).
 Additionally, I am a Visiting Scholar within the [Representation and Politics in Legislatures Lab](https://rooneycenter.nd.edu/research/representation-and-politics-in-legislatures-lab/) at the University of Notre Dame.

-My research focuses on American legislative institutions, party conflict and compromise, state politics, representation, and computation methods for social science.
+My research focuses on American legislative institutions, party conflict and compromise, state politics, representation, and computational methods for social science.

 In my dissertation, *From Campaigns to Governance: Exploring Bipartisanship in State Legislatures*, I challenge the notion that insights from the U.S. House of Representatives alone can universally explain legislative functionality.
 I argue that bipartisanship is conditional on the institutional rules and procedures, as well as the partisan composition of legislatures.
 To empirically test my argument, I leverage variation in state